 - 2.1 The formulation of a Treasury Strategy involves determining the appropriate borrowing and investment decisions with the prime objective of safeguarding the Council's assets and secondary objectives of obtaining a reasonable rate of return on investments and minimising the costs of borrowing.
-Accordingly, the analysis and reporting of treasury management activities will focus on the risk implications for the Council and ensure robust due diligence procedures cover all treasury and non-treasury investments. - 2.2 The Treasury Strategy encompasses the requirements of CIPFA's Treasury Management Code of Practice, Prudential Code for Capital and the MHCLG Guidance on Local Government Investments. - 2.3 The Strategy for 2020/21 to 2024/25 is attached at Appendix 3.
+Accordingly, the analysis and reporting of treasury management activities will focus on the risk implications for the Council and ensure robust due diligence procedures cover all treasury and non-treasury investments. - 2.2 The Treasury Strategy encompasses the requirements of CIPFA's Treasury Management Code of Practice, Prudential Code for Capital and the MHCLG Guidance on Local Government Investments. - 2.3 The revised Treasury Management Code and revised Prudential Code were published by CIPFA on 20 December 2021.
+The Council are complying with all requirements contained in the revised codes, any additional reporting obligations arising from the revised codes will be implemented in the 2023/24 Treasury Policy Statement and Treasury Strategy reports as set out in the Codes. - 2.4 The Strategy for 2022/23 to 2026/27 is attached at Appendix 3.